ARM-software/astc-encoder/README.md

 ## Experimenting

-Efficient real-time graphics benefits from low bandwidth texture access, as it reduces bandwidth, saves energy, and can improve texture cache efficiency.
-However, like any lossy compression format there will come a point where the output compression quality is unacceptable because there are simply not enough bits to represent the output at the quality needed.
+Efficient real-time graphics benefits from minimizing the bitrate needed to store a texture, as it reduces memory bandwidth, saves energy, and can improve texture cache efficiency.
+However, like any lossy compression format there will come a point where the compressed image quality is unacceptable because there are simply not enough bits to represent the output with the precision needed.
 We recommend experimenting with the block footprint to find the optimum balance between size and quality, as the finely adjustable compression ratio is one of major strengths of the ASTC format.

 The compression speed can be controlled from `-veryfast`, through `-fast`, `-medium` and `-thorough`, up to `-exhaustive`.
 In general, the more time the